peterzieba/5Vpld/atmel-fitters/README.md

 * ATF1504
 * ATF1508

-Note that these are not part of WinCUPL or the CUPL compiler per-se, but rather they are executables which are supplied by Atmel and included with the package.
+Note that these are not part of WinCUPL or the CUPL compiler per-se, but rather they are executables which are supplied by Atmel and bundled with the Atmel WinCUPL package.

-When compiling a .PLD file, CUPL generates a .TT2 PLA netlist and provides it to the specific fitter for that device, which then transforms it into a .JED fusemap.
+When compiling a `.PLD` file, CUPL generates a `.TT2` PLA netlist and provides it to the specific fitter for that device, which then transforms it into a `.JED` fusemap.
 Fitters ultimately determine the optimal way to utilize the resources of the device and are responsible for the final implementation of the logic in hardware.

 The fitter also has control over various low-level, device-specific options which WinCUPL/CUPL would not have direct knowledge of, but which nonetheless can be specified inside of a <code>.PLD</code> design file using the <code>PROPERTY</code> statement, allowing them to be passed down to the fitter.